papayalabs/pymenta/README.md

 Pymenta is a very simple Rails Cloud ERP System created for small companies to create, manage and print documents ( invoices, notes, quotations, credits, etc).
 You can manage warehouses, providers, clients, products, stock and print statistic reports.

 This application is released as an open source project for educational purposes.
-Uses Rails 5, React, Boostrap, Device, Simple_Form, Prawn, PaperClip and ActiveAdmin.
+Uses Ruby 3.2.0, Rails 7, React, Boostrap, Device, Simple_Form, Prawn, PaperClip and ActiveAdmin.

 Demo Application
 ----------------

-A demo application can be found at http://pymenta.herokuapp.com/
+A demo application can be found at http://pymenta.thewhiteowlacademy.com/

 Local Installation
 ------------------

-1. Download and install railsinstaller (git is included)--> www.railsinstaller.org
+1. Download and install RVM and Rails

 2. Clone the repository